 Food pantries and household products

 Free food, household products, or other services may be offered by the following.
 Call the churches or agencies to get the specifics and details on the assistance programs they offer.
-If those sites can’t assist, then other charity and church based pantries operate throughout the region.
-Or find a number of additional food pantries in Volusia County.
+If those sites can’t assist, then other charity and church based pantries as well as food pantries operate throughout the region.
+Or find a number of free food pantries in Volusia County.

 St. Barnabas - Faith At Work Ministry - Deland FL.
 They administer various assistance programs and make services available to West Volusia County residents.
 Phone (386) 734-9708.